HIStateHealth/MetaAMR_Tracker/README.md

 To run the pipeline, use the following command structure, replacing <placeholders> with appropriate paths or values:

+// Define your processes here
+// Example:
+process fastQC {
+    container 'staphb/fastqc:latest'
+    // ... rest of the fastQC process
+}
+// Add other processes similarly

+// Define the workflow
+workflow {
+    // Your workflow steps go here
+}

 ## Important Note on Nextflow DSL Version

 This pipeline is written using Nextflow DSL 2 syntax.
 To run this pipeline, your environment needs to support Nextflow DSL 2.